 What is the effect of the density of the raingauge observations?
-Two raingauge products 584 were used in the comparison for the July output and it was found that they differed in the 585 observed intensities by up to 25 %.
-This was attributed to the different sampling of the 586 two products, with the EA data set having double the number of raingauges (29) than the MIDAS data set (14) for the July averaging area.
-The effect of a greater spatial density of 588 the EA data is that the small scale precipitation, e.g. convective cells embedded within the 589 larger scale precipitation, is captured in comparison to the coarser spatial density MIDAS 590 data.
-However, only 29 EA raingauges were used for a 40,000 km2 area, which equates 591 to less than 1 raingauge per 1000 km2.
-This spatial scale is still larger than the scale of 592 some convective cells, therefore it is possible that the EA data set does not capture all the 593 convective cells and hence does not show the actual intensities experienced.
-The problems 594 associated with using raingauge data as "truth" are discussed by Thompson (2007).
+Two raingauge products were used in the comparison for the July output and it was found that they differed in the observed intensities by up to 25%.
+This was attributed to the different sampling of the two products, with the EA data set having double the number of raingauges (29) than the MIDAS data set (14) for the July averaging area.
+The effect of a greater spatial density of the EA data is that the small-scale precipitation, for example, convective cells embedded within the larger scale precipitation, is captured in comparison to the coarser spatial density MIDAS data.
+However, only 29 EA raingauges were used for a 40000 km2 area, which equates to less than one raingauge per 1000 km2.
+This spatial scale is still larger than the scale of some convective cells, therefore it is possible that the EA data set does not capture all the convective cells and hence does not show the actual intensities experienced.
+The problems associated with using raingauge data as 'truth' are discussed by Thompson (2007).
 Neither data set was in a gridded format, and the option of gridding data was not within the scope of this study, which meant that to compare to the LAM output, an area within the LAM was averaged and compared to the average of all the raingauges that were in the same area.

 What is the optimal set-up?
-The results suggest that a shorter lead time produces 599 intensities which more closely match the lower resolution raingauge data set and highlights 600 the importance of the initial conditions, although as discussed earlier, may also be due to 601 the longer lead time predicting the precipitation to be in a different location.
-It appears that the optimal lead time from the start of the simulation to the peak intensity is roughly 603 12 hours to allow enough time for the precipitation to spin-up whilst ensuring there is still strong enough forcing from the initial conditions to constrain the model.
-Whilst the 36 hour 605 lead time may simply be a spatial offset, greater variability between the runs was observed, 606 and this still represents an error in the predicted precipitation and therefore a problem for 607 catchment hydrology models.
-608
+The results suggest that a shorter lead time produces intensities which more closely match the lower resolution raingauge data set and highlights the importance of the initial conditions, although as discussed earlier, may also be due to the longer lead time predicting the precipitation to be in a different location.
+It appears that the optimal lead time from the start of the simulation to the peak intensity is roughly 12 hours to allow enough time for the precipitation to spin-up whilst ensuring there is still strong enough forcing from the initial conditions to constrain the model.
+Whilst the 36-hour lead time may simply be a spatial offset, greater variability between the runs was observed, and this still represents an error in the predicted precipitation and therefore a problem for catchment hydrology models.

 The results also highlight the issue of resolution of the model.
-The small scale nature of some of the precipitation during the storm means that a high resolution is required to capture the intense precipitation associated with such events.
-This was true for a large scale event, July 2007, as well as a more localised event, June 2007, however both were caused by a large scale atmospheric feature.
+The small-scale nature of some of the precipitation during the storm means that a high resolution is required to capture the intense precipitation associated with such events.
+This was true for a large scale event, July 2007, as well as a more localised event, June 2007; however, both were caused by a large scale atmospheric feature.
 The results have shown that there is an optimal configuration for the model to predict precipitation intensities similar to the observations.
 This configuration is a short lead time, whilst allowing time for the precipitation to spin-up, with a series of nested resolutions to reduce the uncertainty in the precipitation over time.